 - The BB rating is the rating that indicates that the instrument issued is of very high risk and may default.

-- The C rating is the rating wherein the instrument can be regarded as a highly risky instrument and has a high probability of default.
+- The C rating is the rating wherein the instrument can be regarded as highly risky and has a high probability of default.

 - This rating of D indicates that the issuer of the financial instrument has defaulted on its due obligations.

-- Adverse selection arises when an investor makes an investment in low-grade instruments.
+- Adverse selection arises when an investor invests in low-grade instruments.

-- The Ratings, therefore, raises the credibility of the borrower or the issuer of the financial instruments.
+- The Ratings, therefore, raise the credibility of the borrower or the issuer of the financial instruments.

-- It helps the investor make sound investments as they now have access to readily available information.
+- It helps investors make sound investments as they now access readily available information.

-- It additionally helps the issuer to get access to funds from the financial markets at a lower cost.
+- It also helps the issuer access funds from the financial markets at a lower cost.